Latest version: 1.4 – Released February 22nd, 2010

 Simeon

-47. bob tomorrowland Says:
+31. bob tomorrowland

 Hello John,

-Do you know of a Wordpress plugin that allows me to password-protect my posts for multiple users?
+Do you know of a WordPress plugin that allows me to password-protect my posts for multiple users?
 In this scenario, one user would have a password to give them access to certain posts, while another user has a different password to see a different set of posts.
 Is this even possible?

 Thanks!